Marko-Sanchez/url-shortener/README.md

 4. Run desired commands
 <br />
 <b>Note:</b>
-The single threaded program can be run simply by changing the name of it to url-shortner.c, while changing the multi-threaded program name to something else.  <br />
+The single threaded program can be run simply by changing the name of it to url-shortner.c, while changing the multi-threaded program name to something else.
+Also the single threaded version uses ' [getopt()](https://www.man7.org/linux/man-pages/man3/getopt.3.html) ' which is a linux based function, Although this can be changed to work without being on a linux system using if-statements.  <br />

 ## OBJECTIVES
 ### Initial Task: